 3. Questionnaires tend to give an alien feeling to many respondents and hence they are very impersonal irrespective of the situation.
 Thus, many people do prefer face to face conversations than answering questionnaires.

-7. Open ended questions may take a long time and will produce a large amount of data that will take time to analyse.
+7. Open-ended questions may take a long time and will produce a large amount of data that will take time to analyze.

-8. Respondents may answer the questionnaire superficially, if it takes time to answer such questions.
-This might lead to inadequate and maybe unwanted data to analyse the final result.
+8. Respondents may answer the questionnaire superficially if it takes time to answer such questions.
+This might lead to inadequate and maybe unwanted data to analyze the final result.

-9. Do not try to ask too many question since it might bore the respondent and ultimately it will lead to incorrect answers.
+9. Do not try to ask too many questions since it might bore the respondent and ultimately it will lead to incorrect answers.